PJM178/linear_regression/README.md

 ## Results

-For the purpose of the statistical tests, 5% signifigance level is chose.
-This means that is the p-value of a statistical test is less than 0.05 the null hypothesis of the test is rejected and the results can be said to be statistically significant.
+For the purpose of the statistical tests, 5% signifigance level is chosen.
+This means that if the p-value of a statistical test is less than 0.05 the null hypothesis of the test is rejected and the results can be said to be statistically significant.

 ![model_with_every_variable](https://user-images.githubusercontent.com/91892495/154483402-927ce724-5579-4faa-a25f-eeb338c634ea.jpg)